-Employee insurance benefits - As part of the management agreement with the Institute of Charter School Management and Resources, Inc. (see note 12), insurance benefits are paid by the Institute through the monthly management fee established in the agreement.
+Employee insurance benefits - As part of the management agreement with the Institute of Charter School Management and Resources, Inc. (see note 12), insurance benefits for School employees are paid by the Institute through the monthly management fee established in the agreement.